FMK-3 submachine gun: Overview

 The FMK-3 is chambered in 9×19mm Parabellum, with a rate of fire of 650 rounds per minute.
 20-, 32-, and 40-round magazines are available for the FMK-3 as well as the adaption of a silencer and grenade-firing capability.

-Unlike other similar submachine guns, the safety, the disconnect and auto sear the FMK-3 are located behind the handle.
-In this way, ahead of the trigger is only the selector mechanism of shot and the manual safety.
-The safety selector has a wing-type lever that is activated from the left and which presents three positions: upper intermediate, "S" (safe), "R" (repeat), and "A" (automatic fire).
+Unlike other similar submachine guns, the safety, the disconnect, and auto of sear the FMK-3 are located behind the handle.
+In this way, ahead of the trigger is only the selector mechanism of the shot and the manual safety.
+The safety selector has a wing-type lever that is activated from the left and presents three positions: upper intermediate, "S" (safe), "R" (repeat), and "A" (automatic fire).

 As an additional security measure, the FMK-3 has a safety grip that acts in the following way: If the weapon is not correctly grasped, the safety locks the bolt.
 Thus, even if the gun is ready to fire, if not pressed, the bolt is blocked from closing and firing the weapon.
-In addition, as mentioned above, with the bolt at rest, empty chamber and the full magazine the grip safety prevents accidental discharge of the weapon drag.
+In addition, as mentioned above, with the bolt at rest, an empty chamber and the full magazine the grip safety prevents accidental discharge of the weapon drag.
 Therefore, it is a very safe weapon to carry in any condition.

 Variants

 FMK-3

-Main variant and the most produced variant.
+The main variant and the most produced variant.
 The FMK-3 has a retractable wire stock.
 Fixed stocks have been recently made that can be installed by two prongs.
-FMK-3s have also been adapted with picatinny rails.
+FMK-3s have also been adapted with Picatinny rails.

 FMK-4

 FMK-3 with fixed stock.
-The fixed stock appears to be made from polymer, and similar to that found on the H&K G3.
+The fixed stock appears to be made from polymer, and is similar to that found on the H&K G3.